 History and Applications

-When this new company became aware of a Gasmeter example in Canada in the late 1990’s, a call came to Emdyne to look into redesigning the basic unit to include several improvements not incorporated in the original units.
-A thorough redesign program then ensued, a prototype was made and tested, further changes were added and a final design arrived in about the year 2000.
-This explains the MK 2000 designation on the instrument front panel.
+When this new company became aware of a PGM example in Canada in the late 1990s, a call came to Emdyne to see about redesigning the original model to include necessary upgrades: stainless plumbing, heat control and data reporting.
+A thorough redesign program then ensued, a prototype was made and tested, further changes were added and a final design arrived about the year 2000.
+The MK 2015 model without temperature control is the newest standard offering.
+Temperature control is now an additional cost option.

-Although the Gasmeter has been used primarily for core flood studies in the oil and gas business, it can be exploited for other potential uses in industry.
-These may include:
+Although the Emdyne, Inc. PGM has been used primarily for core flood studies in the oil and gas business, other fields may find its unmatched capabilities very useful.

 National Research and development laboratories